Home

 It was taken away as early as the 1930s, as shown in this photograph taken by Mrs Lilian Snow.

-(photograph courtesy of Anita Farrell)
+(Photograph Courtesy of Anita Farrell)

-Click to enlarge and loose the text.
+Click to enlarge and lose the text.

 Farrier's Cottage, Rhydycar.